 Panicked from being stranded on the Island Vashonites formed their own ferry system in 1948, just in time for Peabody to shut down the system one more time.
 When Peabody started up again he tried returning to the island for fares, but vigilantes armed with hoes and pool cues met one of his ferries at the dock and fought him away.

 The Vashon Ferry System run by locals managed to keep going for three years until the Washington State Ferries began operating on June 1, 1951.
 With all the rigmarole surrounding the past few years of ferry service to the island, state officials thought maybe the time was ripe to connect Vashon-Maury Island to the mainland with bridges.

 Don’t Even Talk About a Bridge to a Vashonite

 At first, a few island residents thought bridges to the mainland might be a good idea.
-They were proud of having run their own ferries and fighting the system, but it was hard work.
-The technology for a cross-sound bridge was available and talks had began with the state.
+They were proud to have run their own ferries and fought the system, but it was hard work.
+The technology for a cross-sound bridge was available, and talks had begun with the state.
 But, just as the islanders do now, the people then began worrying about how much their island would change.
-The people of Vashon move to the Island for a reason, and that is to avoid urban sprawl.
+The people of Vashon moved to the Island for a reason: to avoid urban sprawl.
 Some pointed out that Lake Washington’s Mercer Island had once been farmland like theirs, but the floating bridge was changing that.